ginodegelder/Rosetta/README.rst

 =============
-Rosetta model
+Rosetta
 =============
 -----------------------------------------------
-Resolving sea-level, coral growth and tectonics
+Reconstruction Of Sea-level, Ecosystems and Tectonics from Terrace Analysis
 -----------------------------------------------

 Description